 You should also think about the type of wheel.
 Most models come with pneumatic tyres that take a lot of weight and are excellent for manoeuvering the product.
 However, they can easily be punctured, so choosing a puncture-proof wheelbarrow could work if the ground is particularly tumultuous.

 On average, domestic wheelbarrows will handle between 100-200kg per load, but this can vary greatly.
 If you plan to use the tool for lightweight work, then one of these models will suffice.

 However, if you need to move far heavier material, you should look at a heavy-duty wheelbarrow that could handle up to an in excess of 300-400kg.

-Weight capacity is also referred to in litres – the wheelbarrow tub is usually around 100 litres, although again, this can differ depending on the model.
+Weight capacity is also referred to in liters – the wheelbarrow tub is usually around 100 liters, although again, this can differ depending on the model.

 Steel is one of the most common materials for wheelbarrows, and this is great for heavy-duty use as it is weatherproof and durable.
 However, these do tend to be a little more expensive than their plastic counterparts.

 Plastic wheelbarrows make a good choice for garden use as they are lightweight and versatile.
 However, if they are left in the sun, they may crack so proper storage is essential.

 If you are going to be using your wheelbarrow in a tight space, it is important that you check the dimensions.
 This will allow you to be sure it won’t get stuck.

 Furthermore, the weight of the unloaded wheelbarrow is important, especially if you struggle to lift heavy weights.
 There are several excellent lightweight wheelbarrows out there that do not compromise other features.